Personal Photo Gallery

 For Carlo… "is no problem".

-Here are a few recently discovered photos from my personal collection that I know you will enjoy.
-That's Tony Rice on the left and a bearded me on the right!
-We are each playing Tony's incredible Martin guitar, previously owned by acoustic guitar legend, Clarence White.
+Tony and I are each playing his incredible Martin guitar, previously owned by acoustic guitar legend, Clarence White.
 The year was... oh, let's say 1994, as Tony and I were rehearsing for our recording, "River Suite for 2 Guitars".

 Beppe Gambetta and John Carlini

-Guitarist, Tony Rice (center) dropped by John's home for a visit in between tour dates.
-On the left is world-class guitar technician/Apple Computer Creative, Peter Becker.
+Legendary acoustic guitarist, Tony Rice, dropped by John's home for a visit in between tour dates.
+On the left is world-class guitar technician, Peter Becker.

 Photo by Terry Carlini